valiantlynx/valiantlynx_logseq/pages/kasm.md

-- from what i understand kasm allows you to create disposable computers.
+- from what i understand kasm allows you to create disposable computers. the one command you need to install